-The Microsoft Surface series offers some of the strongest performing PCs.
-This machine comes with the Intel Core i7-7820HQ 2.9 GHz processor, 28″ touchscreen display, 16-32 GB RAM, 1 or 2 TB SSD storage, and 4 USB-A as well as a thunderbolt port.
+The Microsoft Surface series offers some of the strongest-performing PCs.
+This machine comes with the Intel Core i7-7820HQ 2.9 GHz processor, 28″ touchscreen display, 16-32 GB RAM, one or two TB SSD storage, 4 USB-, and a thunderbolt port.

 3. HP 27 Pavillion All-in-One PC

-Touch-screen displays are the new trend in the market for machines made for creative purposes.
-Its touch screen display makes it easy for producers to move around the faders, knobs, do automation, etc. Apart from that, this desktop comes with some phenomenal specifications.
+Touchscreen displays are the new trend for machines made for creative purposes.
+Its touchscreen display makes it easy for producers to move around the faders, and knobs, do automation, etc. Apart from that, this desktop comes with some phenomenal specifications.

 Top 3 Laptops for Music Production

-There’s a huge range available in the market when it comes to laptops.
+There’s a huge range available in the market regarding laptops.
 So it could get a bit overwhelming to choose from so many options.
-That is why we have figured out a small list of laptops that you could go for if you’re a music producer.
+That is why we have figured out a small list of laptops you could use if you’re a music producer.
 These three laptops will give you the best value for your buck.

 1. Apple MacBook Pro with Apple M1 chip

-With storage of 256 GB SSD, expandable up to 2 TB, 8-16 GB of RAM, 20 hours of battery life, and just 3 pounds of weight, this laptop is considered the industry standard for music production.
-The CPU in this is the Apple M1, which is an 8-core CPU with groundbreaking capabilities.
+With storage of 256 GB SSD, expandable up to two TB, 8-16 GB of RAM, twenty hours of battery life, and just three pounds of weight, this laptop is considered the industry standard for music production.
+The CPU in this is the Apple M1, an eight-core CPU with groundbreaking capabilities.

-Apple tops the list in laptops as well with its outstanding quality, seamless performance, power, and battery life.
+Apple also tops the list in laptops with its outstanding quality, seamless performance, power, and battery life.

 2. Razer Blade 15 Studio Edition

-That is the best Windows laptop for music production, with its ultra-fast 8-Core 10th Gen i7-10875H processor, 16-32 GB of RAM, and 512 GB – 1 TB of SSD storage.
-The only downsides of this laptop are its short battery life, heavy 5 pounds weight, and heating issues even after its efficient cooling system.
+That is the best Windows laptop for music production, with its ultra-fast eight-Core 10th Gen i7-10875H processor, 16-32 GB of RAM, and 512 GB – 1 TB of SSD storage.
+The only downsides of this laptop are its short battery life, heavy five pounds weight, and heating issues even after its efficient cooling system.

 3. Microsoft Surface Pro 8

-Microsoft Surface series also makes it to this list because of its Intel Evo Platform Core i7 processor, 8-32 GB of RAM, 126 – 1 TB of SSD storage, and up to 16 hours of battery life.
-The best part about this laptop series is its 2 pounds of lightweight and versatility.
+Microsoft Surface series also makes it to this list because of its Intel Evo Platform Core i7 processor, 8-32 GB of RAM, 126 – 1 TB of SSD storage, and up to sixteen hours of battery life.
+The best part about this laptop series is its two pounds of lightweight and versatility.

-As we have seen that a desktop is a better-performing machine with a higher value for a buck if performance is all that you’re looking for.
-However, if you want the convenience and ease of making music anytime and anywhere, you should go for a laptop.
+We have seen that a desktop is a better-performing machine with a higher value for a buck if performance is all you’re looking for.
+However, you should buy a laptop if you want the convenience and ease of making music anytime and anywhere.
 You can find plenty of options for both.

 Shaurya Bhatia, is an Indian Music Producer, Composer, Rapper & Performer, who goes by the stage name MC SNUB, and is also 1/2 of the Indian pop music duo, called “babyface”.
 A certified Audio Engineer & Music Producer, and a practicing musician & rapper for more than 6 years, Shaurya has worked on projects of various genres and has also been a teaching faculty at Spin Gurus DJ Academy.